A topic from the subject of Analytical Chemistry in Chemistry.

 Objective:

-To demonstrate the use of modern analytical equipment for qualitative and quantitative analysis.
+To demonstrate the use of modern analytical equipment for qualitative and quantitative analysis of an unknown sample.

 Materials: